 There are many types of chemical-warfare agents that affect different parts of the body.
 "Anticholinergic" refers to drugs that block the effects of the chemical acetylcholine (see Anticholinergic: What Does It Mean?).
 Acetylcholine is a substance that some nerves use to signal to muscles and other nerves (a neurotransmitter).
+Thus, blocking the effects of acetylcholine blocks the activity of certain nerves.
 Although anticholinergic drugs are used to treat poisoning by nerve agents, anticholinergic drugs can themselves be used as incapacitating agents.
 Incapacitating agents are designed not to cause serious injury or death but rather to disorient military personnel and keep them from carrying out their missions.
 One such agent is called BZ (chemical warfare agents typically have a one- to three-letter code that is easier to use than their chemical name).

 BZ is a solid that can persist in the environment for 3 to 4 weeks.
 Mass casualties would likely result from inhalation of aerosolized BZ, although the compound can also be dissolved and placed on a surface in the environment from which it can be absorbed through the skin.